 The pseudo-code consists of CoveringAlgorithm which calls procedures DenseStripRemoval (the dense case algorithm) and SparseStripExtensionSampling (the diagonal extension algorithm).
-These are abbreviated, respectively by CA, DSR and SSES.
-The technical differences between the pseudo-code and the informal description, are mainly to improve runtime analysis.
+The technical differences between the pseudo-code and the informal description, are mainly to improve analysis of the running time.